This thread relates back to the opning thread on "Spartacus".

-Of course amny of you have seen the series thus far, and it should be noted that Quintus Batitatus was portrayed as a different type of person altogether in Kubrick's Movie.
+Of course many of you have seen the series thus far, and it should be noted that Quintus Batitatus was portrayed as a different type of person altogether in Kubrick's Movie.

-It was teorized that in dire times Helots might be pressed into the military, but I doubt this. also in roman times, the Legions would have been made up of those at least "nominally" citizens.
+It was theorized that in dire times Helots might be pressed into the military, but I doubt this.
+Also in Republican Rome, the Legions would have been made up of those at least "nominally" citizens.

 Marcus Licinius Crassus was a roman of great avarice. anecdotally, he amassed his great fortune by forming and equipping a fire brigade.

 Rome in Crassus' and Caesar's time was a city made out of wood.
 Crassus's brigade would not commence quenching any fire until a price had been agreed on with the owner.

 Well, we pay taxes for the service-quien sabe/

 Crassus, Spartacus, Caesar, Marius, Batiatus, Pompey the Great were all comtemporaris of a sort.
 Casesar was too young and relatively inpecunious to hae been made the master of any expedition against Spatacus.

 I out time machines and machinery are our slave, so thus it was a very frightening matter for a power such as the up and coming Republic.

 Citizens and patricians alike would have been watching the 1/4 to 1/3 of the populace (I use the term loosely) that were an integral part of Roman society as much as 'labor saving" devices are a part of ours.
 We stand ready to go to war to defend that which fuels our engines do we not?

 So, with Pompey in Spain, Marius in his later years, and Caesar too young the rich Crassus was picked to put roman society back on its intended "manifest destiny" Sulla's status at this time is not known to me, but I believed ha passed away at the end of the War against the Republic's other boogy man, King Mithridates V of Pontus.